ocp-power-automation/openshift-install-power/README.md

 ```
 The script will setup the required tools and run in interactive mode prompting for inputs.

-Once the above command runs successfully it will print the cluster access information.
+Once the above command completes successfully it will print the cluster access information.
 ```
 Login to bastion: 'ssh -i automation/data/id_rsa root@145.48.43.53' and start using the 'oc' command.
 To access the cluster on local system when using 'oc' run: 'export KUBECONFIG=/root/ocp-install-dir/automation/kubeconfig'